Sinicization of the Manchus: Evaluation

 In summary, after long-term mixed living, mutual learning and intercommunication, the consistency of the production mode, class structure, language and customs between Manchu and Han increased, and the original differences became significantly reduced.
-After the middle period of the Qing dynasty, in the political, economic, cultural and other aspects, the Manchus have developed to a level that is socially equal to the Han nationality, and the relationship between the Manchu and Han nationalities became increasingly close.
-It can be said that the Sinicization of Manchus is a two-way integration of Manchu and Han nationality.
+After the middle period of the Qing dynasty, in the political, economic, cultural and other aspects, the Manchus have developed to a level that is socially equal to the Han ethnicity, and the relationship between the Manchu and Han nationalities became increasingly close.
+It can be said that the sinicization of Manchus is a two-way integration of the Manchu and Han ethnicities.
 This kind of integration promotes the development and prosperity of the two ethnic groups in politics, economy and culture.

 Sinicization of the Manchus in present day

-After the Qing dynasty fell, many Manchu had assimilated and adopted Chinese customs.
+After the Qing dynasty fell, many Manchus had assimilated and adopted Chinese customs.
 For example, the ruling emperors of the House of Aisin-Gioro would adopt the Han Chinese surname Jin (金) as both Jin and Aisin mean gold in their respective languages.
 One of the modern heads of the Aisin house is Jin Yuzhang.

 Despite the past status of Manchu as a royal language, it is declining drastically and faces the risk of extinction.
 By the 1980s, there were only 2,000 Manchu speakers in the country.

 The schools in China teaching minority languages consist of less than 5% of the education system.
 Currently, there are only two schools in China that can teach Manchu.
 Most Manchus today speak Mandarin.